 With a cloud-based ERP, everything is stored in the cloud and nothing is stored at your business’s location.
 This means that it is accessible from wherever you and your internet connection are.

-A cloud-based ERP is best suited for small to mid-sized companies, who may have team members working from multiple locations, and even all over the world.
+A TRUE cloud-based ERP is best suited for small to mid-sized companies, who may have team members working from multiple locations, and even all over the world.

 With a cloud-based ERP, there is no installation required, and nothing has to be stored or hosted onsite.
 You simply need an internet browser to access it.

 An On-Site system requires servers to host the database.
 It will be necessary for all company computers to have the software directly installed upon them.
 Computers will also depend on a permanently networked status for everyone to be able to access the database and to achieve proper automation.
-On-Site ERP systems are better suited for large-scale companies.
-Typically companies with an established physical location and a dedicated IT team.

 How Does ERP Differ From CRM?